If you’re looking to visit one of the oldest towns on the French Riviera, Saint-Paul de Vence is the perfect location for you.

 Also, if you’re traveling with a family there are triple and quadruple rooms available in this hotel as well.

-This 4-star hotel which comes in a small, villa-like building offers comfortable rooms in romantic scenery.
+This 4-star hotel which comes in a small, villa-like building offers comfortable rooms in a romantic scenery.

 There is a lovely swimming pool, a garden, free parking and a delicious breakfast available for all the guests.